loupij/One-Fruit-Macro/README.md

 - Enjoy the macro :D

 # Next update informations
-- QWERTY support is coming support 🙏
+- QWERTY support is coming next update 🙏

 # Notes & Credits
 - The macro is solo developed by me and tested by my friends.